hpc-carpentry/hpc-chapel/episodes/11-parallel-intro.md

 3. in parallel by several processors distributed in different compute nodes, or
 4. serially (one by one) by several processors distributed in different compute nodes.

-Similarly, each of these tasks could be using variables located in:
+Similarly, each of these tasks could be using variables

-1. the local memory on the compute node where it is running, or
+1. located in the local memory on the compute node where it is running, or
-2. on distributed memory located in other compute nodes.
+2. stored on other compute nodes.

 And again, Chapel could take care of all the stuff required to run our algorithm in most of the scenarios, but we can always add more specific detail to gain performance when targeting a particular scenario.